-You can see the licence terms for individual resources on our A-Z of resources.
+You can see the licence terms for individual resources on our A-Z of databases.
 Under the resource, click on the 'Permitted Uses for this e-resource' link.
 You can also see the full licence of many of our e-resources on our Policies and Rules pages.

 You must never pass on any password details, either for OpenAthens or for an individual resource, to anyone else, because only 'authorised' users, such as Newman students and staff are allowed to access our resources.